samvera-labs/nurax-pre2023/README.md

 # README

 This is an application used for testing the state of [Hyrax](https://github.com/samvera/hyrax).
-The `master` branch is pinned to Hyrax master, and is automatically deployed to [nurax-dev.curationexperts.com](https://nurax-dev.curationexperts.com) once per day.
+The `master` branch is pinned to Hyrax
+`main`, and is automatically deployed to [nurax-dev.curationexperts.com](https://nurax-dev.curationexperts.com) once per day.
 The `nurax-stable` branch is pinned to the latest stable release of Hyrax, and is deployed much less often, only when there has been a new release, to [nurax-stable.curationexperts.com](https://nurax-stable.curationexperts.com).